alexsoble/alexsoble/_posts/2013-12-13-birds-to-break-your-heart.md

 All of these briefly-glimpsed characters and works of art add up to a mosaic.
 Teju Cole explained his book's structure in an [interview with 3:AM magazine](http://www.3ammagazine.com/3am/palimpsest-city):

 > __TC__: In a sense, Open City is a kind of _Wunderkammer_, one of those little rooms assembled with bric-a-brac by Renaissance scholars.
-I don't mean it as a term of praise: these cabinets of curiousities contained specific sorts of objects --- maps, skulls (as memento mori), works of art, stuffed animals, natural history samples, and books --- and Open City actually contains many of the same sort of objects.
+I don't mean it as a term of praise: these cabinets of curiosities contained specific sorts of objects --- maps, skulls (as memento mori), works of art, stuffed animals, natural history samples, and books --- and Open City actually contains many of the same sort of objects.

 ___Warning: Spoilers and pessimism ahead.___